cortex-lab/phy/design/merge-view-architecture.md

 plugin and view contract.
 Normal-mode order follows the visible role tables;
 Merge ordering is modeled separately and takes precedence while active.

-An explicit cluster-ID-to-color-slot API may be considered later if requirements eventually exceed what explicit presentation order can express.
+Workflow tables separately retain a Supervisor-owned cluster-to-color order.
+Normal selection additions receive a new slot without recoloring existing rows.
+In Merge mode, slots are retained across transfers, reordering, temporary deselection, and reselection.
+A corresponding scientific-view color API may be considered later if their positional-color contract needs to change.

 ### 2.5 History lacks orchestration context